We become ourselves through others.

 Vygotsky (1964, p.
 43)

 From a young age, children form views of themselves as a person.
 How do they form such views?
 Guided by the idea that we become ourselves through others, I study the social processes lie at the heart of children’s self-views.
+My research lies at the intersection of developmental, social, and personality psychology.

 My research focuses on the socialization of the self—how social processes shape children’s self-views, such as narcissism and self-esteem, and how these processes can be altered to help children flourish.
 Doing so, I seek to simultaneously advance our understanding of the self and develop interventions that bring about positive change in children’s real-world lives.